trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 * Category: A short descriptor of the general category of error.
 This will always be a pre-defined string.
 * Code: A short alphanumeric code that is used to broadly group various related errors.
   This contains the Category descriptor.
 * Details: The full, raw error message.
 Any lower-level details about the precise cause of the error will be captured here.
 * Message: A short message describing the error that occurred.
 Only present in certain cases.
 It will be blank in all others.
 * TraceID: ID of Open Telemetry root trace.
 Can be used to trace API calls.
 Only present on errors return from certain APIs.
 It will be blank if there is no trace ID available.

-### Examples
+### Code Examples

 #### Kotlin (Android)